uidaholib/base-digital-collections-template/pages/about.md

 ### Before the Dome

 In the fall of 1975, University of Idaho students and Vandal fans walked into the Kibbie ASUI Activity Center for the very first time.
-The covered stadium was visually striking, with a 400-foot-span barrel dome that crested 12 stories above the ground.[^1] The enclosed stadium was a much more comfortable and modern facility than previous visitors had ever previously enjoyed on the University of Idaho campus.
+The covered stadium was visually striking, with a 400-foot-span barrel dome that crested 12 stories above the ground.[^1] The enclosed stadium was a much more comfortable and modern facility than previous visitors had ever enjoyed on the University of Idaho campus.

 {% include feature/image.html objectid="kibbiedome130" %}